 Accomplishments Of Vasco Nunez De Balboa

 Imagine standing on a windswept peak, the humid air thick with the scent of the unknown, gazing out at a shimmering expanse of water that no European eyes have ever beheld.
-This was the reality for Vasco Núñez de Balboa, a Spanish explorer whose ambition and daring led him to one of history's most significant discoveries.
+Which means this was the reality for Vasco Núñez de Balboa, a Spanish explorer whose ambition and daring led him to one of history's most significant discoveries.
 Balboa wasn't a nobleman or a scholar; he was a man of action, driven by a thirst for adventure and the allure of the New World.

 Main Subheading